 When Cyrynda was pregnant with her son, Liam, her osteoarthritis went into remission.
 But afterward, the joint pain and inflammation increased.
 It made it difficult for her to pick up her son, get him in and out of his car seat, and even sit on the ground to play with him.
 Cyrynda became very depressed, especially once she became a single mother.
 It was through the love and support of her family and finding a therapist that she was able to get through this difficult time in her life.

 In the early years of her pain journey, Cyrynda says, she learned to be her own best advocate by watching her mother, who had a strong personality and always stepped in to fight on her daughter’s behalf.
 “Nobody else is going to do it for you,” she says.
 “I’ve got to be strong and I’ve got to be well-informed to get the best care possible.”

-Cyrynda, now 55, says her osteoarthritis has settled as a constant pain in her lower back, but she can feel it in all her joints, and it is often made worse by changes in weather.
-Morning is especially difficult—her joints actually generate heat due to the inflammation.
-Opioids did not provide much relief, nor did nerve blocks, acupuncture or other physical therapies.
-A combination of CBD oil, ibuprofen and Tramadol help her manage.
+Cyrynda, now 55, says her osteoarthritis has settled as a constant pain in her lower back, but she can feel it in all her joints.
+Her pain is often made worse by weather changes and the mornings are especially difficult due to the inflammation.
+Opioids did not provide much relief, nor did nerve blocks, acupuncture, or other physical therapies.
+A combination of CBD oil, ibuprofen, and tramadol help her manage her pain.

 Turning to faith

 A Pentecostal Christian, Cyrynda is very involved in her church, Crystal River Church of God, and its different ministries.
 She teaches classes there on Sunday nights.
 “I had a foundation from my childhood in the church,” she shares.
 “And I found that no matter where else I looked for comfort and strength during my struggles and pain, I always came back to Jesus.”